 Making Space for the “Out of Nowhere”

-Recently, I was supporting a friend through some difficult news.
-We hadn’t spoken in quite some time.
+Recently, a friend reached out to me with difficult news.
+We hadn’t spoken in quite some time and in that moment it really didn’t matter.

 At the moment her message came through, I was walking the aisles of Home Depot, mentally juggling window blinds for privacy, a growing list of home projects, and the quiet urgency that comes with preparing for the holidays.
-My phone pinged.
+My phone pinged and the message appeared.

 As I looked around to ensure the aisle I would be pacing in Home Depot would be private enough, I noticed her messages carried a sense apprehension.
-They were the messages that would come in after someone was courageous enough to share their need, only to follow up with apologies for inconveniences and for the contact that came magically “out of nowhere.”
+They were the messages that would come in after someone was courageous enough to share their need, only to follow up with apologies for inconveniences and for daring to contact someone “out of nowhere.”

-A small soft smile curled on my lips and not because anything was funny, far from it.
+A small soft smile curled on my lips, and not because anything was funny… far far from it.
 It was becuase that recoil was all too familiar.
-I felt connected to her in that moment.
-I typed back:
+I felt connected to her in that moment and while I knew I couldn’t sooth what was causing her pain, I could release her from the idea that she was impeding on my directionless moments in a hardware store.

 “It’s okay.
 I make space for the out of nowhere.”

-I tapped her name, held the phone to my ear and waited for her response.
-The first thing I heard through the small speaker was, “Thank you for saying that.”
+The first thing I heard through the small speaker was a sigh of relief, “Thank you for saying that.”

 That moment has stayed with me.

 It stayed with me because it addressed an opportunity we all have to communicate our availability in a world that demands efficacy, productivity, and a schedule.
-It reflected on the way we present ourselves to other knowingly and unknowingly.
+It reflected on the way we present ourselves to others knowingly and unknowingly.
 It made me realize the value of those “out of nowhere” friends and family.
+And that we can be individuals and collectives that can lean into these moments instead of run away.

 The Way We Present Our Availability